mikerodionov/MSFT-Certifications/Cloud-Native Infrastructure with Kubernetes/1-Docker.md

     - you can connect from one container to another over vnet > host net > vnet (not efficient)
     - or you can connect between containers directly by placing them into the same vnet
 - Default Docker networks
-    - bridge - used by default
+    - bridge - used by default by newly created containers
     - host - no network isolation isolation
     - none - no netwokring
 - We can create new networks & assign them to containers